holepunchto/pear-docs/building-blocks/autobase.md

 #### **`const stream = base.createCausalStream()`**

-Generate a Readable stream of input blocks with deterministic, causal ordering.
+Generates a Readable stream of input blocks with deterministic, causal ordering.

 Any two users who create an Autobase with the same set of inputs, and the same lengths (i.e., both users have the same initial states), and will produce identical causal streams.